chevere/docs/get-started/README.md

 Chevere follows Clean Code principles, which can be resumed as the practice of creating code that is easy to understand, to change and maintain.

-It uses strict strong-types for safe run-time operations and relies mostly on the language to avoid boilerplate code needed to validate dynamic types.
+It uses strict strong-types for safe run-time operations and relies on the language to avoid boilerplate code needed to validate dynamic types.

 ### Extensible

-Chevere provides an immutable core library, a tooling for general purposes, with enough flexibility to allow the creation a myriad of systems with the same know-how.
+Chevere provides an immutable core library, a tooling for general purposes with enough flexibility to allow the creation a myriad of systems with the same know-how.
 It includes the tooling required to extend base instructions using plug-in add-ons as hooks and events.

 Extensible applications engage more users and provide a solid foundation for your own application ecosystem.